pandavinci/pooling-ssv/README.md

 └ train_and_eval.py     <- main script for training and evaluating models
 ```

+## Notes
+Weighted sampling is turned off right now as it isn't needed in any source speaker tracing datasets.

 ## Publications

 Here, the related publications will be listed.